Introduction to Machine Learning: Markov chain sampling

+for all $x\in \CB$.
 Such uniform conditions usually require strong restrictions on the space $\CB$, such as compactness or finiteness.

 To illustrate this consider the case in which the set $\CB$ is finite.
 Assume, to simplify, that $Q(x)>0$ for all $x\in \CB$ (one can restrict the Markov chain to such $x$'s otherwise).
 Arbitrarily labeling elements of $\CB$ as $\CB = \{x_1, \ldots, x_N\}$, we can consider $p(x,y)$ as the coefficients of a matrix $\bfP = (p(x_k, x_l), k,l=1, \ldots, N)$.
 Such a matrix, which has non-negative entries and row sums equal to 1, is called a stochastic matrix.

 We will denote the $n$th power of $\bfP$ as $\bfP^n = (\pe p n(x_k,x_l), k,l=1, \ldots, N)$.
 One immediately sees that irreducibility is equivalent to the fact that, for all $x, y\in \CB$, there exists $m$ (that may depend of $x$ and $y$) such that $\pe p m(x,y) >0$.
 One can furthermore show that the chain is irreducible and aperiodic if one can choose $m$ independent of $x$ and $y$ above, that is, if there exists $m$ such that $\bfP^m$ has positive coefficients.
 This condition clearly implies uniformly geometric ergodicity, which is therefore valid for all irreducible and aperiodic Markov chains on finite sets.
+We emphasize this simple, but important, result in the following proposition. \begin{proposition} A Markov chain on a finite state space is uniformly ergodic as soon as it is irreducible and aperiodic. \end{proposition}

 This result can also be deduced from properties of matrices with non-negative or positive coefficients.
 The Perron-Frobenius theorem \cite{horn2012matrix} states that the eigenvalue 1 (associated with the eigenvector $\dsone$) is the largest, in modulus, eigenvalue of a stochastic matrix $\tilde{\bfP}$ with positive entries, that it has multiplicity one and that all other eigenvalues have a modulus strictly smaller that one.
 If $\bfP^m$ has positive entries, this implies that all the eigenvalues of $(\bfP^m - \dsone Q)$ (where $Q$ is considered as a row vector) have modulus strictly less than one.
 This fact can then be used to prove uniformly geometric ergodicity.